✓ Updated June 2026

 Private Taxi or Transfer

-Hiring a private taxi or arranging a transfer offers the most flexibility and comfort, especially if you're traveling with a group or have specific time constraints.
+Hiring a private taxi or pre-booking a transfer offers the most comfort, flexibility, and speed, especially if you're traveling with a group or have limited time.
+This allows you to stop at any point you wish for photos.

 Rental Car